2017 United Kingdom local elections: Seats held prior to the election

 There were also 687 independent councillors and 4 Mebyon Kernow councillors.
 The remaining 217 seats were held by residents' associations and minor parties.
-A by-election for the parliamentary constituency of Manchester Gorton (caused by the death of Sir Gerald Kaufman, the sitting MP) was due to be held on the same day as the local election, but the by-election was cancelled after the general election was called for the following month.
+A by-election for the parliamentary constituency of Manchester Gorton (caused by the death of Gerald Kaufman, the sitting MP) was due to be held on the same day as the local election, but the by-election was cancelled after the general election was called for the following month.

 Results

 Overall results - Great Britain

 As elections were not held throughout the country, the BBC calculated a Projected National Vote Share (PNV), which aims to assess what the council results indicate the UK-wide vote would be "if the results were repeated at a general election".
 The BBC's preliminary Projected National Vote Share was 38% for the Conservatives, 27% for Labour, 18% for the Liberal Democrats and 5% for the UK Independence Party, with others on around 12%.

 This is the highest vote share for the Conservatives in local elections since 2008, when they faced Labour a decade into government and suffering from the financial crisis.
 The Liberal Democrats have performed better than at any election since 2010, whilst Labour has not performed so badly since 2010.
+The turnout was 35.3%.

 UKIP lost 145 of their 146 seats.
 Prominent former UKIP members talked of the party being finished and that it should disband.